rocketblast/administration/README.md

 ### Team Speak 3 Server

 Rocket Blast of course has a Team Speak 3 server, this is open to everyone not just administrators and can be found here - ts3.rocketblast.com this is also a good place to find an admin should you need one.
-If you are an admin and want admin powers on our TS3 server please speak to KillerWhalSam.
+If you are an admin and want admin powers on our TS3 server please speak to Sam.

 ### Slack